-Our nominating committee consists of William Lee and Frank Zammataro, each of whom is a non-employee member of our board of directors.
+Our nominating committee consists of Frank Zammataro, Joe Cecin, and William Lee each of whom is a non-employee member of our board of directors.
 Mr. Zammataro is the chairperson of our nominating committee.
 Our board of directors has determined that each member designee of our nominating committee is an independent director as defined by Rule 10A-3 promulgated by the Securities and Exchange Act pursuant to the Securities Exchange Act of 1934, as amended.
 Our board of directors has adopted a written charter for our nominating committee, which is available on our website (www.vuzix.com).
-Our nominating committee met once in 2010.
+Our nominating committee met once in 2011 and once in 2012.